 I soldered the 8AWG cables directly to the board to ensure maximum power transfer:

-Once the bank was ready I used the pipe clamps to install the unit in a free space within the amp enclosure and connected it to the positive and negative 4AWG distribution blocks I already had in place from the installation of the enclosure:
+Once the bank was ready I used the pipe clamps to install the unit in a free space within the amp enclosure and connected it to the positive and negative 4AWG distribution blocks I already had in place from the original installation of the enclosure:

 I must admit, I was extremely worried when I first connected the fuse that it would just explode in my face, so it was a tentative and careful moment!
 Some people recommend installing a resistor inline initially to slow charge the capacitors and protect the systems in between, but as I was on a 4AWG connection direct to the battery I was not worried about the charge / discharge issues.